 Moving can be tough, but eventually most of us acclimate to new surroundings.
 That’s true for humans, and research from Washington State University shows it’s the same for sage-grouse too.

-A team of scientists in the School of the Environment (SoE) successfully moved sage-grouse, a threatened bird species in Washington state, from one area of their range to another to increase their numbers and diversify their gene pool.
-A WSU study on the project in the Journal of Wildlife Management shows relocating the birds is a viable and productive step toward helping their population recover in the state.
+A team of scientists successfully moved sage-grouse, a threatened bird species in Washington state, from one area of their range to another to increase their numbers and diversify their gene pool.
+A WSU study on the project in The Journal of Wildlife Management shows relocating the birds is a viable and productive step towards helping their population recover in the state.

 “In the first year after moving sage-grouse in, they tended to move around a lot and didn’t reproduce as effectively as the native population,” said Kyle Ebenhoch, a researcher now working at the U.S. Geological Survey (USGS).
 “It took them about a year to settle in and get used to their new surroundings.”